 So you’re thinking of buying your first home?
 An exciting move, and we’re here for you every step of the way with the latest info and tips.
-Yes, there’s some lingo to wrap your head around, but before long, you’ll be on top of stamp duty concessions, the FHOG and the HomeBuilder Grant.
+Yes, there’s some lingo to wrap your head around, but before long, you’ll be on top of stamp duty concessions and the FHOG.

 If you’re buying or building a home for the first time in Victoria, you could be eligible for financial help from the state government, bringing your dream of getting into the property market that much closer.